Executive summary

 Remio's zero-knowledge architecture is inherently GDPR-friendly because we minimize data collection to the absolute technical minimum:

-- Right to erasure — Since we don't store user content, there is nothing to delete.
+- Right to erasure.
+Since we do not store user content, there is nothing to delete.
 Optional account data can be deleted on request.

-- Independent security audit — Professional penetration testing and code review Planned 2026
+- Independent security audit — professional penetration testing and code review, planned for 2026.

-- SOC 2 Type I — Initial organizational controls assessment Roadmap
+- SOC 2 Type I — initial organizational controls assessment.

-- SOC 2 Type II — Ongoing compliance verification Roadmap
+- SOC 2 Type II — ongoing compliance verification.

-- Bug bounty program — Formal responsible disclosure rewards Roadmap
+- Bug bounty program — formal responsible-disclosure rewards.

 Because Remio is P2P-first, session data resides wherever your devices are.
 Your data never leaves the direct connection between your devices.
-The signaling server (hosted with Cloudflare/DigitalOcean) processes only connection metadata — and this metadata is not linked to any personal information.
+The signaling server (hosted with Cloudflare and DigitalOcean) processes only connection metadata — and this metadata is not linked to any personal information.

 The remote desktop industry has been plagued by high-profile security breaches.
-Here's how Remio's architecture fundamentally differs from centralized alternatives.
+Here is how Remio's architecture fundamentally differs from centralized alternatives.

 | Aspect | AnyDesk | TeamViewer | Parsec | Remio |